Nanohenry10-9/8-bit-CPU-Visualisation-tool/README.md

 ### Setting up

-**Note:** At this stage, this application is only available for the Windows operating system.
+~~**Note:** At this stage, this application is only available for the Windows operating system.
 To run the program, download the Windows executable file and the `data` directory from https://github.com/Nanohenry10-9/CPU-visualisation-tool, and place it anywhere on your computer.
 Make sure the folder of the executable also contains the `data` folder with all the required files (fonts, graphics etc.).
-After this, the executable file can be opened, and the application should start with the main view open.
+After this, the executable file can be opened, and the application should start with the main view open.~~

+To run the program, download the `.pde` file and the `data` directory and place them in the same folder.
+Then start the `.pde` file in the Processing IDE.

 ### Views